Charles Hotham: Australia

-Though Hotham in all constitutional questions relied on his legal advisers his position was one of great difficulty.
+While Hotham relied on his legal advisers in all constitutional questions, his position was one of great difficulty.

 Constitutional government had been granted but not really effected, and it was not until 28 November 1855 that the first government under William Haines was formed.
-During this year Hotham, had been endeavouring to carry out the views of his finance committee, and was receiving much criticism from a section of the press.
+In 1855, Hotham had been endeavouring to carry out the views of his finance committee, and was receiving much criticism from a section of the press.

 He was insistent that tenders for all works should be called through the Government Gazette, but not receiving support from the legislature, he ordered the stoppage of all constructional works.
 For some of his actions he was reprimanded by Sir William Molesworth, the secretary of state.
-Hotham then sent in his resignation in November 1855 and in doing so mentioned that his health had materially suffered.
+Hotham then sent in his resignation in November 1855, and in doing so, mentioned that his health had materially suffered.

 Later life

 Hotham was conscientious, but he had little experience to help him in dealing with the exceptionally difficult problems of his period of governorship.
 He has been severely criticized, but his work on the finances of the colony was of great value.

-Hotham, whose health was failing, caught a chill on 17 December 1855 while opening the Melbourne Gasworks; he died two weeks later on 31 December, and was buried in the Melbourne General Cemetery.
+Hotham, whose health was failing, caught a chill on 17 December 1855 while opening the Melbourne Gasworks.
+He died two weeks later on 31 December, and was buried in the Melbourne General Cemetery.